itsee-birmingham/standalone_collation_editor/README.md

 This variable provides details of the rule classes/categories that will be available for regularising the data.
 The data should be structured as an array of JSON objects.
 The JSON object for each rule class should have the keys described below except any that are described as optional which are only required should that particular feature be needed.

 -  **value** *[string]* - The name of the class/category to be used internally to identify it.
-This must be unique amoung your specified classes and should not contain spaces.
+This must be unique among your specified classes and should not contain spaces.
 - **name** *[string]* - The human readable name for this class of rule.
 - **create_in_RG** *[boolean]* - Set to true if you want this classification to be available in the regularisation screen, false if not.
 - **create_in_SV** *[boolean]* - Set to true if you want this classification to be available in the set variants screen, false if not.